Most website owners don’t think about backups until the moment they really need one.

 With Duplicator Pro, you can schedule regular website backups and store them in Dropbox.

-On the next screen, you can enter a name for your backup schedule and select a template.
+On the next screen, enter a name for your backup schedule and select a template.
 We recommend using the default template so that all your website files, folders, and databases are backed up.

 Once you are done, simply click the ‘Save Schedule’ button.